Once I publish a quiz, what kinds of quiz statistics are available?

 View Analysis Reports

 Download CSV files to view Student Analysis or Item Analysis for each quiz question to count all student attempts in the statistics.
-For more detailed information about item analysis limitations and calculations, please refer to the Quiz Item Analysis PDF.
+For more detailed information about item analysis limitations and calculations, please refer to the Quiz Item Analysis resource document.

 When you generate an analysis report, Canvas shows the last time the report was generated.
 If there is an error with the report, you can retry the option or cancel the analysis completely.